martinbonnin/mbonnin.net/src/content/post/2026-01-16-semver-is-great-for-your-kotlin-libraries.md

 The closest we have to an authoritative answer is Semantic Versioning (or [SemVer](https://semver.org/)).
 SemVer defines a [grammar](https://github.com/semver/semver/blob/master/semver.md?plain=1#L147) for version numbers and rules for ordering.
 SemVer looks like `1.0.0-alpha.1`.

 The alternative, used a lot in the ecosystem, is zero-padded versioning.
-With zero-padded versioning, versions are padded with zeros to ensure a fixed number of digits and a natural lexicographic order (think filesystem).
+With zero-padded versioning, versions are padded with zeroes to ensure a fixed number of digits and a natural lexicographic order (think filesystem-like).
 Zero-padded looks like `1.0.0-alpha01`.

 I've been wrestling with this question for many years.
 In fact, I was asking the [same question 5 years ago](https://slack-chats.kotlinlang.org/t/502952/i-see-libs-prefixing-their-alpha-versions-with-0-but-not-doi#ee149f44-ab63-46eb-a590-1a021cb0cf47).
 At that time, I landed on zero-padded versioning.